-- b.
-Option of a second consecutive term by mutual consent of the BOC and the members - c.
-The ACME Chair may request resignation of any Advisory Committee member at any time - 6.
-Orientation - a.
+- a.
 Orientation of the incoming advisory committee member will be held by the ACME Executive Director via conference call and include a brief overview of ACME operations and include providing - b.
 Conflict of Interest policy and document to be signed - c.
 All documents listed in Section I.C. of this manual - d.
-Documents including minutes from prior meetings which are relevant to next Advisory Meeting - 7.
-Specific Conflict of Interest Policy for the Advisory Committee - a.
+Documents including minutes from prior meetings which are relevant to next Advisory Meeting

+7. Specific Conflict of Interest Policy for the Advisory Committee

+- a.
 During the term of appointment, Advisory Committee members may not also serve as: - 1) A member of the ACNM BOD - 2) Chair of an ACNM Committee, Division, or Section - 3) A member of any American Midwifery Certification Board (AMCB) board or committee - 4) A member of the ACME BOR or the BOC with the exceptions of the immediate past Chair and the present Chair - 5) A member of the A.C.N.M.
 Foundation Board of Trustees or any committee - 6) An employee of ACNM - 7) May not hold a position in another organization that might create even the appearance of a conflict of interest - b.
 If there is a potential conflict of interest in relation to any issue under discussion then that member must leave the discussion of that issue and not participate in any capacity - c.
-A public member of the Advisory Committee will be screened initially through review of curriculum vitae and annually through signature of the conflict of interest document to assure that they do not derive any income from the practice of midwifery - 8.
-Responsibilities - a.
+A public member of the Advisory Committee will be screened initially through review of curriculum vitae and annually through signature of the conflict of interest document to assure that they do not derive any income from the practice of midwifery

+- a.
 Advise the BOC and make recommendations about policies, procedures and the operation of ACME - b.
 Act as a liaison body to gather and disseminate information on ACME activities and procedures to the members' respective organizations - c.
 Maintain confidentiality and the integrity of all accreditation processes